 HCLF recognizes multiple bottom lines: we are responsible to our investors, but also to our community.
 We measure the value of what we do by portfolio performance and return on investment, but also by our community impact, including:

 - Private and public sector capital invested in projects financed by HCLF

 - Homeowners supported

 - Changes in public and private sector policies affecting the economic health of low-wealth residents in our target market

 To serve the area's low-wealth residents, HCLF’s activities are focused on:

-People: Many Hartford residents operate outside the financial mainstream.
+People: Many of Hartford's urban residents operate outside the financial mainstream.
 HCLF estimates that approximately 45% of city residents have credit scores below 620, and 50-60% of city residents are unbanked or underbanked.
-In collaboration with other community stakeholders, HCLF is working on the development of a network of financial empowerment centers through which Hartford residents could receive financial coaching, employment assistance, and help accessing public benefits.
-HCLF also offers microloans to residents for the purpose of building credit.
+In collaboration with other community stakeholders, HCLF has worked with local nonprofits to create a network of financial empowerment centers through which Hartford residents can receive financial coaching, employment assistance, and help accessing public benefits.

-Products: In addition to our consumer microloan and citizenship loan products, HCLF offers construction-rehab loans for the renovation of blighted residential and mixed-use properties.
-More recently, HCLF has developed a Tax Lien refinance loan to help eligible Hartford homeowners avoid foreclosure from tax lien investors.
+Products: HCLF offers construction-rehab loans for the renovation of blighted residential and mixed-use properties.
+More recently, we developed a Tax Lien Foreclosure Prevention loan to help eligible Hartford homeowners avoid foreclosure from tax lien investors.

-Policy: Existing policies and systems sometimes work against the economic empowerment of Hartford’s low-wealth residents, so HCLF is an advocate on relevant policy matters which have an impact on our neighbors.
-In 2013 and 2014, for example, HCLF worked for reform of the City of Hartford’s real estate tax lien sales policies.
+Policy: Existing policies and systems sometimes work against the economic empowerment of Connecticut's low-wealth residents, so HCLF is an advocate on relevant policy matters which have an impact on our neighbors.
+Since 2014, for example, we've worked for reform of the City of Hartford’s policies and practices involving the municipality's sale of real estate tax liens to outside investors.
 We've also been at the forefront of an initiative which would increase access to healthy, affordable foods for city residents.